-Under Condition of Approval No. 46 for the Ersted Property, Tract 8439 ("Project"), the City of Hayward has required that the Project be annexed into the existing Hayward GHAD prior to recordation of the final map for the Project.
-To satisfy this requirement, the current owner of the Project has petitioned the Hayward GHAD Board of Directors for annexation into the existing Hayward GHAD ("GHAD" or "District").
+As approved under Hayward City Council Resolution 19-202, Infill Checklist Item No. 48 for the Hayward SoMi Development, Tract 8502, which includes Tract 8614, the City of Hayward has required that Tract 8502 be annexed into the existing Hayward Geologic Hazard Abatement District ("Hayward GHAD" or "GHAD").
+To satisfy this requirement, the current owner of Tract 8502 has petitioned the Hayward GHAD Board of Directors for annexation into the Hayward GHAD

-State law allows GHADs to be formed to undertake emergency actions necessary or incidental to the prevention, mitigation, abatement, or control or a geologic hazard (Pub.
+State law allows GHADs to be formed to undertake emergency actions necessary or incidental to the prevention, mitigation, abatement, or control of a geologic hazard (Pub.
 Res.
 Code § 26500, "GHAD Law").
-GHAD Law gives local agencies the authority to form districts that could speedily address "an actual or threatened landslide, land subsidence, soil erosion, earthquake, or any other natural or unnatural movement of land or earth."
+GHAD Law gives local agencies the authority to form districts that can speedily address "an actual or threatened landslide, land subsidence, soil erosion, earthquake, or any other natural or unnatural movement of land or earth."
 (Pub.
 Res.
 Code § 26507).
 Consistent with GHAD Law, on March 1, 2016, the Hayward City Council adopted Resolution No. 16-030 approving and forming the Hayward GHAD and thereby putting into place a mechanism to respond to emergencies in preventing and/or responding to geologic hazards.
 The Hayward City Council members serve as the Board of Directors of the Hayward GHAD.
-The La Vista (The Reserve) development is also included within the Hayward GHAD; however, the La Vista development has its own plan of control.
+The Reserve, formerly known as La Vista, and The Hideaway, formerly known as the Ersted development, are also included within the Hayward GHAD; however, each development has its own Plan of Control.